ghiggi/gpm_api/docs/source/04_tutorials.rst

 Tutorials
 ===========

-This page provides read-only access to the GPM-API Jupyter Notebook tutorials.
+This page provides read-only access to GPM-API Jupyter Notebook tutorials introducing various GPM products.
 The tutorials are available in the `tutorials <https://github.com/ghiggi/gpm_api/tree/main/tutorials>`__ directory of the GPM-API GitHub repository.

 .. toctree::